micmejia/bible-dump/AMPC/2 Kings/2 Kgs 1.md

-So Ahaziah died according to the word of the Lord which Elijah had spoken. [^a]Joram [also a son of Ahab] reigned in Israel in his stead in the second year of Jehoram son of Jehoshaphat king of Judah, because Ahaziah had no son [but his brother].
+So Ahaziah died according to the word of the Lord which Elijah had spoken.
+Joram [also a son of Ahab] reigned in Israel in his stead in the second year of Jehoram son of Jehoshaphat king of Judah, because Ahaziah had no son [but his brother].